ropensci-archive/reproducibility-guide/sections/introduction/index.md

 - **Automation** Several Unix tools enable you to automate and document many steps of the research process, especially manipulating files, moving input and output between different parts of your workflow, and compiling documents for publication.
 Scripts for [shell programs](http://www.gnu.org/software/bash/) and [make](http://www.gnu.org/software/make/) files enable you to have highly efficient and easily repeatable control of your computer.
 These scripts enable you to keep a record of every kind of action on your computer.
 The advantage of shell scripting is that it replaces pointing and clicking with a mouse, which is problematic because it leaves no trace, is difficult to reproduce or automate, and is inefficient.
 There are lots of options for learning and using Unix tools, for more details check out Karl Broman's [list of tools and editors](http://kbroman.github.io/Tools4RR/assets/lectures/02_unix_withnotes.pdf) for different platforms.

 - **Computational environment** A substantial challenge in reproducing analyses is installing and configuring the web of dependencies of specific versions of various analytical tools.
 Virtual machines (a computer inside a computer) enable you to efficiently share your entire computational environment with all the dependencies intact.
 Popular VM applications include [VirtualBox](https://www.virtualbox.org/) and [VMWare](http://www.vmware.com/).
 One challenge of working with VMs is that the files that contain the environment are not small, typically one gigbyte or more.
-On the other hand they are convinenet for cloud-based services such as
+On the other hand they are convenient for use with cloud-based services such as Amazon EC2.

 ## How to get credit for reproducible research?